Marissa is the writer of "ThePracticalMommy" and owner of Mommy Knows What's Best. She's a former teacher and a stay-at-home mom to four.

 - Class N: There's no rating, but there shouldn't be any risk during pregnancy.

-Most of the medications listed to the left are Class B. If you are concerned about any medication you take, speak with your doctor.
+Most of the medications listed below are Class B. If you are concerned about any medication you take, speak with your doctor.

 Which Medications to Take